wnasaindika/EntainNextToGo/README.md

 ## Build tools & versions used
-  ### The app required folllowing libaries to build the project
+  ### The app required following libraries to build the project

      -  Kotlin version 1.9.10
      -  Gradle version 8.0